| CMA advertisers help keep this site free! Learn more |

 The band went their separate ways in the summer 1984, culminating at their final concert near their home at Riverside Municipal Stadium...having released six albums and garnering a large fan base, but never achieving great national radio success.
 Bryan Duncan released a number of solo projects over the next fifteen years.
 Randy Thomas went on to found the band Allies and co-wrote radio hit Butterfly Kisses with former Allies band member Bob Carlisle.

-As of January 13, 2010, the wife of Rick Thomson reported online that Rick Thomson, Randy Thomas, and Bryan Duncan are in the studio for the first time in over twenty-five years, having written several new songs.
-The band is currently in the planning phases for their first tour since the reunion tours of 2001, and are getting ready to tour again in 2010.
-Kevin Thomson, brother of Rick and longtime bassist for the group, died on May 30, 2010, after a long illness.
+In January 13, 2010, the wife of Rick Thomson reported online that Rick Thomson, Randy Thomas, and Bryan Duncan were in the studio for the first time in over twenty-five years, having written several new songs.

 Sweet Comfort Band.
 (2011, August 10).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 12:35, September 2, 2011, from http://en.wikipedia.org/w/index.php?title=Sweet_Comfort_Band&oldid=443962571